yudinal/Pursuit-Core-iOS-Unit2-Assessment-6-3/README.md

 #### Extra Credit
-Do any of the below, or none at all, or all of 'em for a total of 4 extra bonus points.
+Do any of the below, or none at all:

 1. Create a convenience initializer on the ```Crayon``` model that uses the "hex" field to populate the the red, green, blue properties for your crayons.